nlehuen/capisce/README.md

 for(i=0;i<Math.random(10);i++) {
     queue.perform(myJob, "job-"+i);
 }
-queue.whenDone(function() {
+queue.onceDone(function() {
     console.log("All done with "+i+" jobs !");
 });

 // This does nothing if jobs where added to the queue
-// If no jobs where added, the whenDone callbacks are called queue.doneAddingJobs();
+// If no jobs where added, the onceDone callbacks are called queue.doneAddingJobs();
 ```

-Calling `doneAddingJobs()` is not mandatory : it's just needed if you want to make sure the `whenDone` callbacks are called even if no job was effectively done.
+Calling `doneAddingJobs()` is not mandatory : it's just needed if you want to make sure the `onceDone` callbacks are called even if no job was effectively done.

+As the name implies, `onceDone` callbacks are called only once, and forgotten immediatly after.
+This is an important change in capisce 0.5.0 ; previously those callbacks where kept and repeatedly called whenever the done situation was encountered.
+This created a lot of opportunities for memory leaks.
+If you want to reproduce the same behaviour as before, re-register your callback using `onceDone` from within your callback, capisce supports that.

 ### Holding and resuming jobs execution